Table of Contents

 While analytics are important, they’re often overlooked or ignored in ecommerce because of how complicated they can be.
 Ecommerce operations involve a lot of moving parts and there are a lot of things to track across different departments and processes.
 Collecting and analising data from third-party vendors and switching between multiple platforms for metrics and analytics can be challenging.

 The inability to get a single dashboard from where you can keep track of every single aspect of your ecommerce operations makes the job extremely challenging.
 That’s why many ecommerce businesses may limit their analytics to just a few aspects of their processes and have trouble extracting insights that can turn into action.
+One of the solutions to overcome the complexity and challenges in collecting and analising data in ecommerce is the use of a self-service reporting tool.
+With self-service reporting tools, ecommerce business owners and managers can easily generate reports on key performance indicators such as website traffic, conversion rates, average order value, and customer retention.

 Top ecommerce metrics to analyse